minkeymouse/nowcasting-kr/WORKFLOW.md

 - src/ should contain maximum 15 files including __init__.py file.
 If necessary, restructure and consolidate.
 - CONTEXT.md, STATUS.md, ISSUES.md MUST BE UNDER 1000 lines.
 - Try to improve incrementally.
 Do not try to do everything at once.
 Try to prioritize the tasks and work on them one by one.
+- Tables and Images specified by the user must be included in the paper.
+- Don't worry about the backward compatibility.
+Focus on making clean code.

 # GOAL
 - Write the Complete report(20~30 pages) in @nowcasting-report/
 - Finalize the package @dfm-python/ with clean code pattern, consistent and generic naming
+- All tables and plots desired created and implemented.
+- Clean and refactored codebase with consistent pattern and no unused, legacy codes, no redundancies and generic naming.

 # RESOURCES
 - CONTEXT.md: Use this file for context offloading for persistence if necessary.